 Wind Assessment for Urban Planning and Architecture

-In urban environments the microclimate and personal comfort are strongly influenced by the wind conditions, which in turn are influenced dramatically by high-rise buildings and other man-made structures.
-In this article we will show the main effects that influence wind movement, briefly touch what strong wind means for private persons (discomfort, danger) and business (customer avoidance) and how to analyse urban development projects using CFD analysis.
+In urban environments, microclimate and personal comfort are strongly affected by wind conditions, which in turn are influenced dramatically by high-rise buildings and other man-made structures.
+In this article, we will show the main effects that influence wind movement, briefly touch on what strong wind means for private persons (discomfort, danger) and business (customer avoidance), and on how to analyze urban development projects using CFD analysis.

 Principal effects of wind movement in urban environments